MiramarCISC/CISC191-SUM20-A/inefficiencies.md

 Also, I noticed some of the loops we have over the GameObject LinkedList are generally inefficient as the `get()` method also iterates over the LinkedList.
-We can use `java.util.ListIterator` to prevent from double unnecessary extra loops.
+We can use `java.util.ListIterator` to prevent unnecessary double loops.

 Sample code with ListIterator: